Yongho87/blog/_pages/about.markdown

 In 2019 at age 33, I decided to go for that.

 The decision reason is simple.
-I want to do what I value and what I am interested without doing unnecessary things and want to maximize common goods and keep my own moral standards.
+I wanted to do what I value and what I am interested without doing unnecessary things and want to maximize common goods and keep my own moral standards.

 The main paths many people take was not that attractive to me in those regards.
 I have knew that life is short.
 So, I decided to do what I have been doing.